-Mastiha: what is it, how is it produced, and which cocktails to make with this Greek liqueur?
+Mastiha: what is it, how is it produced, and which cocktails should I make with this Greek liqueur?

-Masticha, also called Mastika or Mastiha, is a splendid Greek liqueur produced on the island of Chios, starting from simple alcohol flavored with mastic resin, in Greek called μαστίχα.
+Masticha, also known as Mastika or Mastiha, is a magnificent Greek liqueur made on the Greek island of Chios from simple alcohol flavored with mastic resin.

 As it is easy to guess, the name of these Chios pearls comes from chewing, given that these resin pearls with citrus, mountain pine, and chlorophyll flavors, were the ancestors of balsamic candies and chewing gum.